Annka-Sarviro/Clicker-Game/README.md

 Also, you can run the code locally.
 To do this, you need to have Node.js installed.
 After cloning the project locally, open the terminal and execute the following commands in sequence:

-    $ npm i              /* to install the dependencies required to run the files.
+    $ npm install --global http-server       /* to install the dependencies required to run the files.
     $ http-server                            /* to run the local server on port 8080.

    The application will be available at http://localhost:8080 .